-We would like to invite all Young Scholars to apply for the comprehensive YECREA Graduate Student/PhD Workshop until May 31.
-The workshop is organised within the ECREA’s Crisis Communication Section / 6th International Crisis Communication Conference that will take place in Leeds from October 3 – October 5, 2019.
+The workshop is organised within the ECREA’s Crisis Communication Section / 6th International Crisis Communication Conference that will take place in Leeds on 2 October, 2019 ahead of the Crisis6 Conference from 3-5 October, 2019.

 The aim of the workshop is to provide a forum for doctoral students whose Ph.D. and research interest is related to the wide and interdisciplinary field of Crisis Communication.
-The cost, inclusive of a simulation or social media workshop, is £50.
-This will include lunches, tea, and snacks throughout the two days as well as any materials for the workshop.
+The cost is £50.
+This will include lunches, tea, and snacks throughout the day as well as any materials for the workshop.

 October 2 from 9 am – 6 pm

 We will begin our morning with short presentations and a panel discussion from our esteemed workshop leaders — Professor Dr. Ralph Tench (Director of Research at Leeds Beckett University, EUPRERA President), Professor Dr. Stephen Croucher (Head of the School of Public Relations, Journalism, and Marketing Massey University, NZ, Editor Journal of Intercultural Communication Research), and Dr. Keri Stephens (Associate Professor University of Texas at Austin, Associate Editor of Management Communication Quarterly).

 Points of reference are: Corporate Social Responsibility, Cross-Cultural Research, New Media and Citizen-Led Crisis Response.
 Afterwards, there will be time for a comprehensive Q&A in order to discuss all questions around these topics, the PhD process in general, and professional development.

 The discussion will be moderated by our host and ECREA Crisis Division Chair, Dr. Audra Diers-Lawson (Senior Lecturer, Leeds Beckett University).